Darius Rejali

 Darius Rejali (born c.
-1959) is an Iranian-born American academic specialized on torture, who teaches political science at Reed College.
+1959) is an Iranian-born American academic specialized on torture, who taught political science at Reed College.

 Biography

 Rejali obtained a Bachelor of Arts at Swarthmore College in 1981, a master in 1983, and a PhD in political science from McGill University in 1987.

 He joined Reed College as assistant professor in 1989, rose to associate professor in 1994, and has held a chair of Political Science since 2003.
 From 2000, he served at the board of the Human Rights Review.